Close

 Besa_website_banner_branded

-Golden Thread of Building Safety Act
+Golden Thread Of Building Safety Act

-Understanding the Golden Thread: Summary
+Understanding The Golden Thread: Summary

-Think of it as a central nervous system of higher-risk buildings, providing easy access to crucial details like design plans, building methods, legal documents, maintenance logs, safety evaluations and change history.
+Following handover, the Golden Thread provides easy access to crucial details like design plans, building methods, legal documents, maintenance logs, safety evaluations and change history.
 Stored securely and digitally, the Golden Thread serves as the single source of truth for all stakeholders.

 Beyond simply storing information, the Golden Thread offers a multi-faceted approach to building safety control process, serving as: